Skip to content

 SMTP Vs API Which Should You Use

-Let’s walk through how SMTP and API compare and how to decide which one works best for your setup.
+Here’s how SMTP and API compare, and how to decide which one fits your setup.

 What Is SMTP?